perry-mitchell/c01/README.md

 The file path may be relative or absolute.

+### Tests

+You can run the unit tests by simply calling `npm test`.
+The tests execute all current specs and checks to see that the coverage is still at an acceptable amount.

 ## Production Usage

 This application can also be run directly by invoking `npx`: